ydb-platform/ydb/ydb/docs/en/core/cluster/topology.md

 # Topology

+{{ ydb-short-name }} cluster is built from nodes of two types - static and dynamic:

+* static nodes store data, implementing one of the supported redundancy modes depending on the operating mode configured;
+* dynamic nodes execute queries, handle transaction coordination and perform other data management functions.

 Cluster topology is determined by the fault tolerance requirements.
 The following operating modes are available:

 | Mode | Storage<br>volume multiplier | Minimum<br>number<br>of nodes | Description |